shrinivas9712/github-pages-with-jekyll/_posts/Introduction to Machine Leanring.md

 ## Types of Machine Learning
-- there are three types of Machine Learning
+- There are three types of Machine Learning

 1. Supervised Learning
 2. Unsupervised Learning